banklab/banklab.github.io/index.md

 ---

-**16-17.07.2024:** The lab is actively participating at the [Mathematical Models in Ecology and Evolution (MMEE)](https://ps-mathematik.univie.ac.at/e/index.php?event=mmee2024) in Vienna: Julio (16.07 at 13:30) and Loïc (17.07 at 10:25) are giving talks.
+**16-17.07.2024:** The lab is actively participating at the [Mathematical Models in Ecology and Evolution (MMEE) conference](https://ps-mathematik.univie.ac.at/e/index.php?event=mmee2024) in Vienna: Julio (16.07 at 13:30) and Loïc (17.07 at 10:25) are giving talks.

 ---